jorgegv/rage1/doc/DATAGEN.md

   its state will not change during the game.
 * `DECORATION`: places a decoration on the screen.
 The hero can go over it.
   Arguments are the same as for OBSTACLEs.
+* `HARMFUL`: places a harmful decoration on the screen.
+The hero gets killed/harmed if s/he goes over it.
+Arguments are the same as for OBSTACLEs.
 * `HOTZONE`: a zone on the screen where something happens when the hero goes over it.
 HOTZONEs are only definitions, not graphic elements, i.e.  they only define coordinate checks and actions to be done when inside.
 If you